What do you supply?

 You have a few choices getting to and from the Whitsunday area.
 Airlie Beach is the township located on the mainland, and is serviced by the airport at Proserpine or you could always make the long drive there.
 Hamilton Island also has an airport and the experience of dropping down onto their short landing strip is not to be missed.

-If you are on Hamilton Island and wish to get to the mainland, the ferry trip takes 45 minutes or so, and costs upwards of $50 per person.
+If you are on Hamilton Island and wish to get to the mainland, the ferry trip takes 45 minutes or so, and costs $62 per person (2019 rates).
 Getting to the mainland allows you to explore Airlie Beach, and there are plenty of shops and accommodation available.

-Choosing to depart on a cruise from Hamilton Island puts you that little bit closer to the best parts of the near islands, especially Whitehaven Beach.
-You’ll also save the cost of the ferry trip(s).
+Choosing a pick up or drop off from Hamilton Island will cost you $200 each way.
+However, it puts you that little bit closer to the best parts of the near islands, especially Whitehaven Beach.

 Pack light!
-Space on board is SEVERELY limited, so only a small and hopefully soft carry-on sized bag is all you should bring.
-We supply stinger-suits and snorkel/masks.
-One pair of sturdy shoes to wear ashore is recommended.
+Space on board is limited, so only a small and preferably soft overnight bag is all you should bring.
+You will need a hat, sunglasses, swimwear, toiletries, camera, one pair of sturdy shoes to wear ashore and a small amount of clothes

 There are lockers located at Abell Point Marina Airlie Beach for your excess luggage.